Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: DM-driven band inversion

 We pick the spinon hoppings $t_{ij}$ to have a uniform amplitude, however with a non-uniform phase pattern, which is parameterized by the flux through the up/down triangles $\phi_{1/2}$ respectively, as shown in Fig.~\ref{fig_vmc}.
 For the Heisenberg model, the state with uniform hopping amplitude has been shown to be the lowest energy state in previous VMC calculations~\cite{he2024}.
 Further, we have assumed that fluxes $\phi_{1/2}$ are spin-independent.
 The chemical potentials $\mu_{\alpha}$ are chosen so as to obtain states with $1/9$-magnetization, i.e., five (four) $\down$ ($\up)$-spin bands occupied, and an average filling of one spinon per site.
+We constrain ourselves to the consideration of states with $1/9$-magnetization motivated by the experimental observations of this state and previous VMC calculations~\cite{he2024} that find a range of magnetic fields where this state is stablilized.
 The mean-field state $|\psi_{mf}[\phi_1,\phi_2]\>$ is then projected onto the physical subspace where every site has exactly one spinon: $|\psi_{proj}[\phi_1,\phi_2]\> = P_G |\psi_{mf}[\phi_1,\phi_2]\>$.
 We calculate the energy $E[\phi_1,\phi_2] = \<\psi_{proj}[\phi_1,\phi_2]| H|\psi_{proj}[\phi_1,\phi_2]\>$ by a Monte Carlo sampling~\cite{gros1989physics}, which is then minimized over $\phi_{1/2}$ to obtain the ground state.
+In the Monte Carlo sampling, we use a skip of $100$ samples, which ensures that successive configurations used for sampling are weakly-correlated.
 In our calculations, we find that the energy is minimized for $\phi_2=\phi_1$ (see Appendix~\ref{app_numerical}), therefore, we present results as a function of $\phi_1$ only.
-Fig.~\ref{fig_vmc}b (inset) shows the optimized value of $\phi_1$, defined as $\phi_{\text{min}}$, as a function of $D$.
+Fig.~\ref{fig_vmc} (b) (inset) shows the optimized value of $\phi_1$, defined as $\phi_{\text{min}}$, as a function of $D$.
 Without the DM term, the optimized value is $\phi_{\text{min}} \approx \pi$.
-The corresponding bandgap between the fifth and sixth bands in the $\down$-spin sector was calculated using the mean-field Hamiltonian $H_f$, in units of $|t| \approx 0.26J$, as obtained by minimizing the mean-field energy.
+The corresponding bandgap between the fifth and sixth bands in the $\down$-spin sector was calculated using the mean-field Hamiltonian $H_f$, in units of $|t|$.
+The variational wavefunction and hence the variational energy do not depend on $|t|$, as it only sets the overall scale of the Hamiltonian.
+Typically, we find $|t| \approx 0.26J$, in our mean-field calculations discussed in Sec.~\ref{sec_energetics}.

 We note that the $2\pi/3$-flux state is two-fold degenerate.
 Acting by the time-reversal operation results in a state with $-2\pi/3$ flux per unit cell and with the spins exchanged.
 Importantly, the single-particle states in both the spin sectors are the same.
 Consider the state with $-2\pi/3$ flux but the same spin magnetization.
 Since the Heisenberg and DM interactions are time-reversal invariant and the Zeeman energy remains unchanged, this state retains the same energy as the original one.